Good Women Dance Collective (GWDC) is committed to creating and maintaining respect for diversity, dignity, inclusion, and equality.

 - Individuals reporting through the online form can choose to remain anonymous.

-- All reports are visible by Ainsley Hillyard, Collective Artist and Maggie Barton Baird, Board President.
+- All reports are visible by Ainsley Hillyard, Collective Artist and whoever else you specify in the form

 This Policy is not intended to discourage anyone from exercising their rights pursuant to any other law (e.g., contacting police, human rights complaint, etc.).